 Tuition and Aid

-Tuition for both EU and International students for the BA program for the academic year of 2017-2018 is 9,900€.
+Tuition for both EU and International students for the BA program per academic year is 9,900€.

 Please be advised that there are other direct and indirect costs related to attendance, in addition to tuition fees, such as books, supplies, accommodation and living expenses which must be taken into consideration by students when applying.